 Heather Lyle is a dedicated educator and forever student who is excited to share her expertise all over the world.
-She is just back from India where she taught an amazing workshop for twenty eight people combining her work with Catherine Fitzmaurice, the creator of Fitzmaurice Voicework®.
-Last summer she was at the National Center of Voice and Speech where she studied with renown voice-scientist Ingo Titze to receive her Vocologist Certification.
+She is just back from Hong Kong where she taught Vocal Yoga® at the Hong Kong Academy of Performing arts and Singapore where she presented two workshops at the Voice and Speech Trainers Association.
+January 2017 was spent in India where she taught an amazing workshop for twenty eight people combining her work with Catherine Fitzmaurice, the creator of Fitzmaurice Voicework®.
+This past summer and summer 2016 Lyle spent at the National Center of Voice and Speech in Salt Lake City, Utah where she studied with renown voice-scientist Ingo Titze.
+She graduated the program this past July and is proud to of received her certification in Vocology, a new field combining speech therapy with singing technique and voice science.
 Summer 2015 was spent at the New York University Medical Center studying the latest findings in voice science with Swedish voice scientist Dr. Johann Sundberg and Dr. Brian Gill.
 2014 Lyle spent five weeks in Pondicherry and Kolkata, India where she worked for the educational division of the American Idol owned TV show “Indian Idol” creating vocal pedagogy for the new schools that opened across the country.
 This summer she will be presenting her Vocal Yoga Method® at The Voice Foundation’s annual Symposium.
 Then she is off to Hong Kong to be a key presenter in a voice conference at the Hong Kong Academy of Performing Arts and then to La Salle University in Singapore to present a workshop at The Voice and Speech Trainers Association.

 Lyle is considered one of the leading voice teachers in Los Angeles for singers, actors, public speakers and anyone who wants to expand their voice.
 She is a dedicated educator who received her Bachelor and Master’s Degrees in voice, from California State University, Northridge.
 She specialized in singing, diction and speech science graduating summa cum laude.